brandonsoto/Cannon_Game/README.md

 vagrant up
 vagrant ssh

-# go to shared folder
+# go to shared project folder
 cd /vagrant

-# install local project packages
-npm install

 # builds the project
 # any changes to the code will now be automatically validated and reloaded in the browser